QuentinSi/ROS/pckg/README.md

 $ rm interbotix_xs_toolbox/CATKIN_IGNORE
 ```

-So now, in an other terminator go to the second folder (WidowX_XM430_Robot_Turret) and di this :
+So now, in an other terminator go to the folder (WidowX_XM430_Robot_Turret) and do this :
 ```
-$mkdir -p catkin_ws/src
 $cd catkin_ws/src
 $ ln -s where_git_repos_are_located/DynamixelSDK/ros/dynamixel_sdk
 $ ln -s where_git_repos_are_located/interbotix_ros_core